omgmog/talk-cardboctober/talk.md

 ---
 ![](images/wall.jpg)

 ^ Unfortunately, and perhaps appropriately I hit a wall and couldn't get past the collision detection and line storing when applying Tetris to VR.
+I ended up writing and re-writing my implementation.

 ---
 ![inline](images/pram.gif)

-^ I was over-ambitious, so I gave up on that and throw my blocks out of the pram.
+^ In hindsight I was over-ambitious, so I gave up on that and threw my blocks out of the pram and decided to do something else instead.

 ---
 ![inline](images/github.gif)

-^ and decided to do something else instead.
-Here's a data visualisation of my github contributions for the past year, and there's a nice chunk for October 2016.
+^ I made a data visualisation of my github contributions for the past year.
+You can see there's a nice streak there for October 2016.

 ---
 ![inline](images/spider.gif)

-^ for the last day of Cardboctober, Halloween, I build a spider from shape primitives and made it crawl around in the shadows.
+^ for the last day of Cardboctober and Halloween, I build a spider from shape primitives and made it crawl around in the shadows.

 ---
 ![inline](images/spider.png)